ZheweiMedia/ZheweiMedia/README.md

 ### How I work

-I Collect questions / requests from M.D.s, pathologists, and researchers, define them as machine learning problems, and then solve them.
+Collect questions / requests from M.D.s, pathologists, and researchers, define them as machine learning problems, and then solve them.
 Keep communicating with everyone to carry projects forward.
-Keep recording everything in my experimental logs.
+Keep recording and updating everything in my experimental logs.

 <details>
   <summary>Some other achievements about me</summary>
   <br>

 - :mortar_board: Got my PhD 14 months after getting my master's degree.
+- :point_up: Had nothing in the first 6 years before that.
 - :sparkling_heart: Be proud of OU. :paw_prints: Bobcat forever!

 <!--